Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Tyurin degenerations

 \subsection{Constructing Tyurin degenerations}

 In the previous sections we have given two constructions of the projective model \eqref{eq:CDform}.
-We now show how to construct a projective $M$-polarised Tyurin degeneration from this projective model and derive its properties.
+We now show how to construct an $M$-polarised Tyurin degeneration from this projective model and derive its properties.

 The projective model \eqref{eq:CDform} has two singularities: a singularity of type $A_{11}$ at the point $(w,x,y,z) = (0,0,1,0)$ and a singularity of type $E_6$ at the point $(w,x,y,z) = (0,0,0,1)$.
 It also contains the two lines $\{w=x=0\}$, which contains both singularities, and $\{w=z=0\}$, which passes through the $A_{11}$ but not the $E_6$.
 These singularities may be crepantly resolved to give an $M$-polarised K3 surface and the $19$ curves from Figure \ref{fig:dualgraph} arise as follows: $E_1,\ldots,E_{11}$ and $E_{12},\ldots,E_{18}$ are the exceptional curves from the $A_{11}$ and $E_6$ singularities, respectively, $E_0$ is the strict transform of the line $\{w=z=0\}$, and $E_{12}$ is the strict transform of the line $\{w=x=0\}$.